OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 # Sample scripts for Office Scripts in Excel on the web (preview)

 The following samples are simple scripts for you to try on your own workbooks.
-To use them:
+To use them in Excel on the web:

 1. Open the **Automate** tab.
 2. Press **Code Editor**.